The Common Program of the People's Republic of China 1949-1954

 Source: Aihua (2011).
 Page 31

 On May 2, 1949, the PLA layered the foundation for its own navy.
 Zhang Aiping is commissioned to build a fleet that makes it possible to transport military troops and support an attack on Taiwan.
-March 25, 1949, Mao Zedong and Zhu De stresses the importance of defection after the mutiny of the troops of the Chongqing cruiser.
+March 25, 1949, Mao Zedong and Zhu De stressed the importance of defection after the mutiny of the GMD troops of the Chongqing cruiser.
 "Your rebellion shows that the KMT reactionaries and their American imperialist bosses are on their last legs.
 They can damage such a ship as the Chongqing by bombing, but they cannot prevent even more vessels from joining it, and even more vessels, aircraft, and army units will rebel to join the People's Liberation Army.
 The Chinese people are certain to establish their own powerful national defense, and in addition to an army, we must also build our own air force and navy.
 You, then, are among the vanguard that will build the Chinese People's Navy."
-One month later, 25 warships fall in the hands of the PLA after GMD admiral Deng Zhaoxing defects to the CCP.
+One month later, 25 warships fall in the hands of the PLA after GMD admiral Deng Zhaoxing defected to the CCP.

-In May 1950, when the PLAN is officially founded, the complete fleet of the People's Republic of China exists of “… a motley armada of 5,000 vessels . . . freighters, motorized junks, and sampans” to use for the invasion of Taiwan; this force was to be manned by “30,000 fishermen and other sailors.”
+In May 1950, when the PLAN was officially founded, the complete fleet of the People's Republic of China existed of “… a motley armada of 5,000 vessels . . . freighters, motorized junks, and sampans” to use for the invasion of Taiwan; this force was to be manned by “30,000 fishermen and other sailors.”
 Some of these fishing boats were used to clear Shantou Harbour of mines.
 The PLAN established a mine sweeping regiment in April 1950 to clean the Yangzi Jiang of sea mines.
 With the help of Soviet experts, four landing warships were reequipped as minesweepers.
 During the Korean War, the PLAN succeeded in laying thousands of mines along the coast of North Korea.

 The main part of the personnel of the navy are retrained army personnel with little or no marine skills.
 The early Soviet assistance program included the creation of the Soviet Naval Advisory Mission in Beijing and the dispatch of 500 naval advisers and maintenance personnel in 1950.
 In January 1950, the CMC, appointed an Army general, Xiao Jinguang , as the first PLAN commander.
 In July 1950, the Soviet Union began to deliver naval weapons, equipment, and spare parts for the nascent PLAN.
-October 22, 1950, Mao Zedong asks for more high-speed torpedo boats, floating mines, armoured ships, small patrol boats, minesweeping equipment, coastal fortress artillery and torpedo bomber planes.
+October 22, 1950, Mao Zedong asked for more high-speed torpedo boats, floating mines, armoured ships, small patrol boats, minesweeping equipment, coastal fortress artillery and torpedo bomber planes.
 The first Soviet transfers of finished naval craft consisted of about 50 World War II-vintage torpedo boats, which occurred in 1951.

-In October 1951, Mao Zedong directed the RMC to prioritize coastal defense as China's primary frontline protection.
+In October 1951, Mao Zedong directed the CMC to prioritize coastal defense as China's primary frontline protection.
 He emphasized that establishing a robust coastal defense necessitated the development of a formidable navy.
 Drawing from historical lessons of vulnerable maritime borders and past invasions by foreign adversaries, Mao Zedong recognized the imperative for maritime security.
 Considering the maritime challenges confronting New China and the strategic imperative of Taiwan's unification, he advocated for the construction of a potent navy, a critical component of Mao Zedong's maritime strategic vision.

 In April 1952, a delegation led by Xiao Jinguang visited the Soviet Union for solving the problem of naval weapons and equipment.
-A treaty between the PLAN and the SU is signed on June 4, 1953.
-The PLAN buys 5 types of ships, including the right to produce these ships (i.e., minesweepers and submarines).
-In the first Five Year plan, the navy’s development is limited to coastal defense and coastal fortifications.
-Until 1957, the PLAN shall expand from 298 to 785 vessels and increase the tonnage from 11.5 million tons to 25 million tons.
+A treaty between the PLAN and the SU was signed on June 4, 1953.
+The PLAN bought 5 types of ships, including the right to produce these ships (i.e., minesweepers and submarines).
+In the first Five Year plan, the navy’s development was limited to coastal defense and coastal fortifications.
+Until 1957, the PLAN should expand from 298 to 785 vessels and increase the tonnage from 11.5 million tons to 25 million tons.
 During a politburo meeting in December 1953, Mao Zedong explained the duties of the PLAN “we must build a strong navy”: (1) to get rid of disturbances by ocean pirates and protect the security of ocean channel shipping; (2) to prepare the strength to recover Taiwan at an appropriate opportunity and eventually unify our entire country; and, (3) to ready our forces to resist an invasion of imperialism from the sea.
 He qualified these goals, however, by noting that the navy had to be built “in a planned, progressive way in accordance with the situations regarding industrial development and finance.”

 Mao Zedong is convinced nuclear weapons will not make the difference in a war situation.
 How dire the weapon, eventually the people will determine the outcome of the war.
 In a speech on September 5, 1950, he thus expresses “We will not allow you [the Americans] to use the atomic bomb [against us].
 But if you won't give it up, you may just use it.
 You can follow the way you choose to go, and we will do whatever is to our [best] advantages [in encountering you].
 You may bomb [us] with the atomic bomb, but we will respond with our hand-grenades.
 We then will catch your weakness to tie you up and finally defeat you.”

-Despite this rhetoric, the political leaders of the CCP are already interested in nuclear weapons from the moment they are negotiating with SU leaders.
+Despite this rhetoric, the political leaders of the CCP are already interested in nuclear weapons from the moment they were negotiating with SU leaders.
 Between June and August 1949, Liu Shaoqi and Gao Gang undertook a visit to the Soviet Union to set the stage for a significant encounter between Stalin and Mao Zedong.
 Surprisingly, Liu Shaoqi expressed interest in visiting Soviet nuclear facilities.
 However, Stalin declined the request, unwilling to divulge his country's progress in nuclear technology to foreign visitors, regardless of their identity.
 During the negotiations between Mao Zedong and Stalin in January and February 1950, the issue of military assistance in case of a war should be extended 'with all means at its disposal' in other words “nuclear assurances to China.”
-After the death of Stalin, Mao Zedong again approached the SU leaders to provide China with an atomic bomb.
-The SU leaders reject this demand but are inclined to give more military assistance.
-During his 1954 visit, Khrushchev reiterated both Stalin's and his own previous stance that China did not require atomic weaponry, as it, along with the Eastern European Socialist countries, was already under the protection of the Soviet nuclear umbrella.

 From the year 1955, on Mao Zedong is determined to make China a superpower and a way to achieve this is by developing a Chinese atomic bomb.
 To attain this goal, a nuclear development program is initiated under the leadership of Zhou Enlai and with the help of the SU.
 The Chinese leaders realize they have to rely on the aid of the SU to develop their own nuclear program and that they cannot rely on the nuclear protection of the SU.
 A lesson they learned during the Korean War.